Udemy Review 2022: Is It Right for Your Online Course?

 What is Udemy?

-It may be.
-As one of the largest online course platforms, it provides instant access to millions of students.
+Udemy is one of the largest online course platforms, providing instant access to millions of students.

-They also share a big promise with their instructors and students alike:
+The platform also shares a big promise with their instructors and students alike:

 By connecting students all over the world to the best instructors, Udemy is helping individuals reach their goals and pursue their dreams.

 Udemy doesn’t care to simply share content and information.